Crossing the Atlantic by Tall Ship, A Practical Guide

 Published 24 April 2026

-An Atlantic crossing sailing passage on a tall ship takes between fifteen and thirty-five days of continuous sea time, depending on the route, the season, and the wind.
+This atlantic crossing tall ship guide is written for trainees, not passengers: between fifteen and thirty-five days of continuous sea time, 2,000 to 4,000 nautical miles of open water, and a watch every four hours, day and night.
 You are out of sight of land for most of it.
-The ship sails day and night.
+The ship sails through it.
 You stand watches, you eat with the crew, you sleep in short intervals, and somewhere in the second week the rhythm of the voyage takes over and stops feeling strange.
-This guide covers what a transatlantic sailing passage on Brigantine NEPTUN actually involves, the two real routes we sail, the daily rhythm, the weather, what to pack, and how to sign up for a 2027 leg.
+The pages below cover what a transatlantic sailing passage on Brigantine NEPTUN actually involves, the two real routes we sail, the daily rhythm, the weather, what to pack, and how to sign up for a 2027 leg.

 What an Atlantic crossing actually is